ocaml/omd/ABOUT.md

   If you want a parenthesis or bracket not to count in the balanced parsing, escape it with a backslash, such as in `[a\[b](http://c/\(d)`.
   *This is typically something that's not defined in [DFMSD].*
-  - Note about baskslashes in URLs: some web browsers (e.g., Safari) automatically convert `\` to `/`.
+  - Note about backslashes in URLs: some web browsers (e.g., Safari) automatically convert `\` to `/`.
 It's not the case of CURL.
+    However I assume it's safe to consider that backslashes are not to be used in URLs.
+Still it's always possible to backslashe-escape them anyways.

 - HTML is somewhat a part of Markdown.
 Omd will partially parse HTML tags and if you have a tag that isn't a knowned HTML tag, then it's possible